OpenSourceEconomics/ose-course-projects/collaborations/index.rst

 In general, the project would expose the student to research on how to improve classifications with imbalanced datasets, as this type of data can be found in many real-world applications.
 Finally, developing an AI-related model facing the issue of explainability is particularly innovative for the banking sector and this allows the student to contribute in a project that aims to apply cutting edge statistical methods.

-Overall, the project enables the student to learn about the use cases of data analysis in a corporate environment and get hands-on experience in professional data science.
-Through supervising meetings with Daimler AG the student has additionally the chance to get feedback and insights from professional data scientists and learn about their work.